MysticalCreature10/learning-tracker/README.md

 ## 📌 Why I Built This

 This project was born out of a deep desire to sink my teeth into something completely new (and, let’s be honest — a little intimidating at first).
-I had never used React or Firebase before, so I challenged myself to build something from scratch that felt meaningful, practical, and even a bit fun.
+I had never used React or Cloudflare before, so I challenged myself to build something from scratch that felt meaningful, practical, and even a bit fun.

 Since I’m working towards a career in cloud computing, I wanted to start using cloud-based tools like Firebase in a hands-on way.
 This project gave me structure, helped me stay consistent with my learning, and doubled as a cool way to track my growth without relying on sticky notes and pure chaos.